ipr-cnrs/xymon/README.md

 Some plugins and options can be managed with this role :
 * apt : Check state of packages and repositories.
+* kern : Check for outdated running kernel and need for reboot.
 * libs : Check for running processes with upgraded libraries.
 * mq : Check mail queue.
 * zfs : Check ZFS pools status.